List of Monster Musume characters: Miia's Mother

 Her name is not currently known.
-Like Miia, she is a Lamaia, and she appears to be, on the surface, rather young, but her actual age is unknown.
+Like Miia, she is a Lamiai, and she appears to be, on the surface, rather young, but her actual age is unknown.
 She is extremely forward, with her intentions to find a 'Tribal Husband', going so far as poisoning all the girls of the Kurusu household with a paralytic toxin, so that she can force Kimihito and Miia into a shotgun wedding.
 While she does put the needs of the Tribe before herself, she does care about Miia deeply and eventually consents to leaving Kimihito to Miia alone after seeing his determination and his kind nature.
 However, this does not stop her from trying to sleep with him herself in competition with Miia, only for both of them to be captured and stopped by a hungover (and therefore very irritated) Rachnera.

 She appears to be a leader among her people, and when it appears that there is a danger that the serpentine races will withdraw from the Interspecies Cultural Exchange Accord she summons Miia home to take part (along with Kimihito) in a "tournament" to determine which of the four serpentine species will have dominance over the others, with the hope that the Lamias (who were in favor of being part of the Accord) will win, and she is totally stunned when she learns that Miia and Kimihito have lived together for so long without engaging in sexual relations; it is later revealed that her motives in having Kimihito take part were not completely altruistic.